PhonologicalCorpusTools/SLPAA/docs/source/sign_type.rst

 I. Handshape relation
 ~~~~~~~~~~~~~~~~~~~~~~

-- "H1 and H2 involve the same set(s) of handshapes" should be selected if the sets of handshapes used at any point during the sign are the same on both hands.
-This can be because the shapes never change (e.g., `BICYCLE <https://asl-lex.org/visualization/?sign=bicycle>`_), because the shapes alternate (e.g., `MILK <https://asl-lex.org/visualization/?sign=milk_2>`_), or because the shapes change at the same time as each other (e.g., `BOWTIE <https://asl-lex.org/visualization/?sign=bowtie>`_).
+- "H1 and H2 involve the same set(s) of handshapes" should be selected if all the handshapes used at any point during the sign are the shared between both hands.
+This can be because the handshapes never change (e.g., `BICYCLE <https://asl-lex.org/visualization/?sign=bicycle>`_), because the set of handshapes alternates (e.g., `MILK <https://asl-lex.org/visualization/?sign=milk_2>`_), or because the handshapes change at the same time as each other (e.g., `BOWTIE <https://asl-lex.org/visualization/?sign=bowtie>`_).

-- "H1 and H2 involve different set(s) of handshapes" should be selected if the two hands have different handshapes from each other in at least one part of the sign.
+- "H1 and H2 involve different set(s) of handshapes" should be selected if the two hands have at least one different handshapes from each other within the sign, that is, if a handshape that appears on one hand never appears on the other hand.
 This could be because they never have the same handshape (e.g., `SHOW <https://asl-lex.org/visualization/?sign=show>`_), or because they share a handshape at only one part of the sign (e.g., `EVERY-YEAR <https://www.signingsavvy.com/sign/EVERY+YEAR>`_ or `MOUNTAIN <https://www.handspeak.com/word/search/index.php?id=2686>`_).